 Breast reduction will improve symptoms of back or neck pain, rashes under the breasts, and will make it easier to be active, exercise, and get clothes to fit – anyone with these problems is a good candidate for breast reduction

-Breast reduction removes fat, glandular tissue, and skin from the breasts, making smaller, lighter, and better-shaped breasts which are in proportion with the rest of the body.
+Breast reduction removes fat, glandular tissue, and skin from the breasts, making smaller and lighter breasts which are in proportion with the rest of the body.

 A breast reduction may not be permanent.
 Your breasts are made up of hormonal breast tissue and fat, and changes in either of these can change the size of your breasts.
 Even if your weight is stable then hormonal changes such as pregnancy, breast feeding & menopause can cause your breast size to increase again, possibly requiring another operation.

 Whatever type of breast reduction you have there will be a scar around the areola and vertically down from the areola to the crease under the breast.
-Patients with large and very droopy breasts also need a scar that runs along the crease under the breast.
+Patients with large or with a large amount of loose skin or breast ptosis (droop) also need a scar that runs along the crease under the breast.
 The commonest type of pattern is called a Wise pattern inferior pedicle reduction – although this has the scar in the crease under the breast it is the safest type of surgery, with lowest complication rate and gives you the best chance of breast feeding.
 There are other types of breast reductions, such as superomedial pedicle (Hall-Findlay) type, which do not have (or minimize) the scar running in the crease under the breast, but these have a higher complication & significant revision rate (20%).

 There is a physical limit on how small you can reduce your breasts, as some of the breast tissue needs to be left attached to the nipple during the surgery.
-For very large breasts e.g. G/H cup the limit of size reduction is down to approximately a D cup postoperatively, although postoperative cup size can’t be guaranteed.
+Breast reductions commonly reduce the breast to one half or even one third of their size*.
+For very large breasts e.g. G/H cup the limit of size reduction is down to approximately a D cup postoperatively, although postoperative cup size can’t be guaranteed*.

 Most breast reduction techniques leave some of the breast tissue attached to the nipple, so the majority of patients can breast feed after a breast reduction, although this can’t be guaranteed (only about two-thirds of women can successfully breast feed even if they have never had an operation on their breasts).
 Studies of inferior pedicle breast reductions show the same breast-feeding rates as women without the operation*.

-Liposuction (with only two 5mm scars per breast) can be used to reduce your breasts by about one cup, with the risk of having slightly droopier breasts afterwards, but a large reduction is not possible with liposuction alone.
+Liposuction (with only two 5mm scars per breast) can be used to reduce your breasts by about one cup, with the risk of having slightly loose skin or breast ptosis (droop) afterwards, but a large reduction is not possible with liposuction alone.

 Breast reduction is performed under general anaesthetic in an accredited hospital, with nearly all patients staying in hospital overnight to recover from the anaesthetic as the operation takes 2-3hours.